-Players with experience are more likely to comprehend my advanced level Multi-Swing Method, working hand-in-hand with The Laser Strap.
+Players with experience are more likely to comprehend my advanced level Multi-Swing Method, working hand-in-hand with The Laser Power Swing Trainer.

 Long Story Short, the Multi-Swing Method states your contact zone will determine your mechanics.
 It teaches you to hit all contact zones for power, providing a method to hit for a high batting average while maintaining or improving your home run production.